Amaan9136/Amaan9136/README.md

 - **Location**: Bengaluru, Karnataka, India
 - **Open To**: Master's programs in AI/Data Science and challenging technical roles in AI/ML development
 - **Notable**: 2,196+ LinkedIn followers, 27+ GitHub followers, 61 repositories
+- **Impact**: Committed to learning and empowering 600+ students and 100+ researchers & faculty in AI/ML innovation

 ---